R31Z/JS-questions-and-answers/Qustions and Answers.md

 Secondly, Type converting equality (==), automatically converts the variable to value irrespective of the data type.
 Taking an example, here “2” will be equal to 2  i.e. (“2″===2) will return true.

 Summarizing it, double equal (==) is an autotype converting equality operator while three equals (===) is a strict equality operator, i.e. it will not convert values automatically.

+## 20. What are the Values and Types in JavaScript?

+As we asserted in Chapter 1, JavaScript has typed values, not typed variables.
+The following built-in types are available:

+string
+number
+boolean
+null and undefined
+object
+symbol (new to ES6)